capjamesg/indieweb-search/README.md

 Documentation on exactly what to install will follow in the future.

+## Site Search Support

+IndieWeb Search supports searching sites by URL.
+Read the [Advanced Settings documentation](https://indieweb-search.jamesg.blog/advanced) for information on how to search for a page on a specific website.

 ## Running the Web Application

 To run the web application, execute these commands: